On Symmetry and the Reality of Holomorphic Hartree--Fock Wavefunctions: Discussion

-Finally, we note that the analytical model used in this work for \ce{[H4]^{2+}} can be straightforwardly extended to other valence-isoelectronic systems, such as \ce{H4} with a frozen core, or the $\pi$-framework of the aromatic \ce{[C4H4]^{2+}}.
-The effective nuclear charge felt by the valence electrons now becomes an important factor in determining the reality of the solutions, for it controls the extent to which the one-electron integrals contribute to the algebraic coefficients that influence whether the transiently real solutions are real or complex.
-This will form part of a future investigation in which we hope to understand the roles of other hidden symmetries in affecting the reality of solutions and the locations of coalescence boundaries.
+The isomorphism proposed above reveals that the effective nuclear charges felt by the valence electrons now become an important factor in the weak reality requirements of the solutions, for they control the extent to which the one-electron integrals contribute to the algebraic coefficients that influence whether the transiently real solutions are real or non-real.
+This will form part of a future investigation in which we hope to understand the roles of other factors and hidden symmetries in governing the reality of solutions.